victoriapascal/gutsmash/README.md

 Altogether, this new software provides a comprehensive toolkit to functionally characterize anaerobic bacterial genomes by not only predicting MGCs of known functions but also novel MGCs that may represent good candidates for further experimental characterization.

-This repository is used to port gutSMASH to be compatible with Python 3, along with mayor restructuring and code cleanup efforts.
-It is not feature-compatible with previous antiSMASH versions for now, and certainly is not production-quality code.
+This repository is used to port gutSMASH to be compatible with Python 3.

 Development & Funding
 ---------------------